-The free training will be held on July 12, from 6 PM until 8 PM at the Pennsville FOP.
+The program, funded through the Department’s Office of Drug and Alcohol Services, will be held from 6 – 8 p.m. at the FOP located in Pennsville Township.
 Topics include overdose prevention strategies, signs and symptoms of overdose, how to administer Naloxone, rescue breathing, overdose prevention legal rights, and general support information.

 A free NARCAN kit will be given to those attending at the end of the training.

-“This is a critical training session, designed especially for those with family members or loved ones at risk of overdose,” said Freeholder Bob Vanderslice, who chairs the Health and Human Services Committee.
-“Seating is limited to 30 people, but if the response is overwhelming, we will schedule another free training so that we can meet the community’s need.”
+“This is a critical training session, designed especially for those with family members, or loved ones at risk of overdose,” said Freeholder Director Bob Vanderslice, who chairs the Health and Human Services Committee.
+“No one wants to watch their loved one addicted to drugs.
+This training provides you with valuable information and a free NARCAN kit to be able to respond during drug overdose.”

 Training will be provided by the professional staff from Urban Treatment Centers.
 Registration is required, as seating is limited.